martinmoene/observer-ptr-lite/README.md

 In a nutshell
 -------------
-**observer-ptr** is an implementation of the *world’s dumbest smart pointer* for C++98 and higher.
+**observer-ptr** is an implementation of the *worldâ€™s dumbest smart pointer* for C++98 and higher.
 It takes no ownership responsibility for the object it *observes* or *watches* and is intended as a near drop-in replacement for raw pointer types.
 As a vocabulary type it indicates intended use, easing code reading ([Note 1](#note1)).

 Class template `observer_ptr<>` has been proposed for inclusion into the C++ standard [1] and is part of Extensions for Library Fundamentals v2/v3 [[2](#ref2)][[3](#ref3)].